 If you don’t consider the H&A patterning as an important criterion for your engagement ring, by all means, choose a stone in this category to save some money.
 In my opinion, the stones listed under this category are still picked for their better performance compared to typical GIA diamonds offered by other vendors.

 In this example, it is easy to see why this stone is categorized in the third tier of Whiteflash.com’s in-house stones.
 Under the table facet, we can obviously see a pale ring of light leakage via the Idealscope image.
 This light leakage is caused by the diamond’s proportions it was cut to.

 Hey?
 Wait a minute?
 It looks great!
 Why isn’t this an ACA?

 As I had mentioned in my review of Whiteflash.com’s ACA, a diamond needs to pass through stringent requirements and inspections before it can be labeled as A Cut Above®.
 From the ASET and Idealscope images, it looks every bit as good as an ACA stone.
 Why was this a Premium Select instead?

-While having a perfect optical symmetry (hearts and arrows) in a diamond would more impressive, the truth is that the majority of people out there cannot tell the visual difference between a diamond with perfect precision beside another with minor deviations like this diamond.
+Having a perfect optical symmetry (hearts and arrows) in a diamond would be impressive but the truth is, the majority of people out there cannot tell the visual difference between a diamond with perfect precision and another with minor deviations like this diamond.
 In my opinion, this Premium Select stone is just as good as an ACA to the naked eye.